turcotronics/RbRemo1/README.md

 This is the firmware of Turcotronics Remo1 remote for the Robello T1 robots.
 It runs on a ESP32 NodeMCU-32S board.

-It can be used to control your robots too, both hardware and software are open :-) You can buy the remotes, the robots or parts of them from https://turcotronics.it In the robot the WiFi and Bluetooth connection point is a ESP32-CAM, check https://github.com/turcotronics/RbT1E32C for the robot firmware.
+It can be used to control your robots too, both hardware and software are open :-) You can buy remotes, robots or parts of them from https://turcotronics.it The robots can be controlled from remotes, phones, tablets, computers, ...

-The robots can be controlled from remotes, phones, tablets and computers.
+In the robot the WiFi and Bluetooth connection point is a ESP32-CAM, check https://github.com/turcotronics/RbT1E32C for the robot firmware.

 This project was originally forked from https://github.com/bkeevil/esp32-cam